svantemartinsson99/todo-cli/README.md

 # todo-cli
 Todo app for the terminal.
-Used partly for me to try out the Go programming language.
-So the code might not be the best in its current state, but I will improve it as I learn the language!  :)
+I made this so that I could try out the Go programming language.
+I have never made any other application in Go, so this might not be the best Go code :)